Olunowoade01/Introduction-to-jenkins/README.md

 # Introduction-to-Jenkins (Freestyle Job Edition)

 This project demonstrates how to set up a Jenkins **Freestyle Job** with GitHub integration for basic CI/CD automation.
-The process covers job creation, source control management, webhook configuration, and build verification.
+The guide covers job creation, source control management, webhook configuration, and build verification, with supporting screenshots for each critical step.

----

-## Project Objective

-- Create a Jenkins Freestyle Job.
-- Integrate Jenkins with a GitHub repository for source code management.
-- Configure build triggers using GitHub webhooks.
-- Verify builds both manually and automatically after repository changes.

 ---